vschwaberow/tabprinter/README.md

 - `different_styles.rs`: Shows all available table styles
 - `custom_data.rs`: Example of using custom data structures with tables
 - `csv_usage.rs`: Example of CSV usage
-- `column_aggregatations.rs`: Example of Column Aggregrations
+- `column_aggregations.rs`: Example of Column Aggregations
 - `group_by_subtotals.rs`: Example of Group by Subtotals

 To run an example: